PratikDaga/grow-dummy-app/README.md

-# Groww Portfolio App
+# Groww Dummy App

-Groww Portfolio App is a simple Flutter application that displays a portfolio of stocks.
+Groww Dummy App is a simple Flutter application that displays a portfolio of stocks.
 The app fetches data from a TypeScript backend connected to a PostgreSQL database.

 ## Features